 Rightsizing

-With fewer people to account for, you can re-examine your monthly expenses and maybe find ways to save some money.
+With fewer people to account for, you can reexamine your monthly expenses and maybe find ways to save some money.

 - Downgrade internet service plan